-As the Department of Defense (DoD) gets ready to release the 2021 Basic Allowance for Housing rates, this is a perfect time to review BAH rate protection, or “the grandfather clause.”
+As the Department of Defense (DoD) gets ready to release the 2023 Basic Allowance for Housing rates, this is a perfect time to review BAH rate protection, or “the grandfather clause.”
+(Rates are usually announced on or around the 15th of December.)

-Each year, the DoD does a thorough study of the actual costs to rent a house in each military housing area.
+Each year, the DoD calculates the costs to rent a house in each military housing area.
 They use that information to adjust BAH, with some areas and/or ranks increasing or decreasing each year.

 Thankfully, the DoD has a rate protection policy that means that (almost) no one will see their housing allowance decrease when the BAH rates decrease for their area and rank.